javiercejudo/Australian-News/README.md

 Check http://javiercejudo.kodingen.com/labs/ausnews/ for the live demo.

-Just a PHP experiment that shows news from several (currently, one) Australian newspapers using their public RSS channels.
+Just a PHP experiment that shows news from the Australian newspaper The Sydney Morning Herald using its public RSS channels.